wanze/statamic-super-static-cache/README.md

 ## Warmup the static cache

 The addon provides a handy command `super_static_cache:warmup` to pre-generate the static cache from the command line.
-By default, the command creates the cache for all pages.
+By default, the command creates the cache for all pages for each locale.
 Make sure to specify which collections and taxonomies should get "warmed up" additionally in the addon's configuration.